RutledgePaulV/kube-api/readme.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.rutledgepaulv/kube-api-core.svg)](https://clojars.org/org.clojars.rutledgepaulv/kube-api-core)
 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.rutledgepaulv/kube-api-controllers.svg)](https://clojars.org/org.clojars.rutledgepaulv/kube-api-controllers)

+---

 ## Modules

 ### kube-api

+This is an uber module that just bundles all the modules listed below.

+---

+### kube-api-core

 A comprehensive, idiomatic, and data driven Kubernetes client for Clojure.
 The available operations are dynamically constructed from the swagger definition hosted by the Kubernetes cluster you target so it should always be version